-I can still remember how, after knitting a certain length, I was shown how to drop every fifth stitch from the needle and watch it run all the way down to the cast on row so that a ‘magical ladder’ appear.
+I can still remember how, after knitting a certain length, I was shown how to drop every fifth stitch from the needle.
+I would watch it run all the way down to the cast on row, making a ‘magical ladder’ appear.

 I realise now, that these early domestic stitching skills laid the foundations for my enjoyment in working with textiles later in life.
-This is reflected in ‘Blueprint Patch’, simply a rectangle of stitch on cloth, which is a small contemporary interpretation of my memory of small repairs.
+This is reflected in Blueprint Patch, which is simply a rectangle of stitch on cloth, a small contemporary interpretation of my memory of small repairs.

 What was your route to becoming an artist and how has your life influenced your work?